In Bibox, only cryptocurrencies are allowed (no Fiat money).

-Go to “Funds” located at the top bar beside your profile.
+Go to “Assets” located at the top bar beside your profile.

 From the Assets page, go to the “Withdraw” section.
 Select your Bitcoin and enter the required details such as the amount and the withdrawal address.
 Pay attention to the wallet address that you’re copying as processed Bitcoin withdrawals can no longer be reverted.
 If you transact with the wrong one, you will lose your money permanently.
 Click the Withdraw Bitcoin button to continue.

-To check on the status of the withdrawal transaction that you just made, go to “Withdrawals History.”
+To check on the status of the withdrawal transaction that you just made, go to the “Withdrawal” section.

 With RightBTC, you can deposit cryptocurrencies like Bitcoin as well as Fiat money, but first, make sure you have completed the account “Verification” process and have activated 2FA.